DDanielH/netflix-personal-statistics/README.md

 # Netflix Personal Statistics

-This C# program uses the Netflix background API from the [Viewingactivity](https://www.netflix.com/viewingactivity) site.
+This C# program uses the Netflix background API from the [Viewingactivity](https://www.netflix.com/viewingactivity) site to get more information.

 # Usage